return42/sphkerneldoc/linux_src_doc/include/linux/spi/spi_h.rst

     frees controller-specific state

 can_dma
-    determine whether this master supports DMA
+    determine whether this controller supports DMA

 queued
-    whether this master is providing an internal message queue
+    whether this controller is providing an internal message queue

 kworker
     thread struct for message pump